 This one isn't a make or break, but it's a drawback if a student sends in application materials labeled for another film school.
 Keep an Excel sheet and track where you're submitting.
 Paying attention to these little details shows Admissions that you care.

-I mean, don't get me wrong -- we know that you're applying to a lot of different schools, right?
-You're probably not just applying to Chapman.
+I mean, don't get me wrong — we know that you're applying to a lot of different schools, right?
+You're probably not just applying to Chapman [and Dodge].
 But it makes a difference when you check everything twice, make sure everything is checked off, and address your application materials correctly.

 How important is the interview portion?
 Is it required for acceptance?